-Pharmacists at the Swedish Anticoagulation Clinic work with patients and their physicians to manage anticoagulation therapy in a clinical setting.
+Pharmacists at the Swedish Anticoagulation Clinic work with patients and their physicians to manage anticoagulation therapy.

 Those with an existing blood clot such as: